 This Collings D41 Custom 2000 is from Acoustic Guitar magazine's 10th Anniversary Collection.
-Now, to celebrate our 30th anniversary, you have the opportunity to bid on a piece of history and support guitar education at the same time.

 The Collings Acoustic Guitar 10th Anniversary model is truly the best of both worlds: classic design elements and tonal characteristics from the past combined with the precise playability and intonation of a modern, state-of-the-art acoustic guitar.